healthcare, real-time monitoring, medical IoT, HIPAA compliance, HL7 FHIR, clinical analytics

 Compliance, Security, and Data Governance

 Healthcare data streaming must comply with strict regulations including HIPAA in the United States, GDPR in Europe, and various regional privacy laws.
-These requirements affect every aspect of streaming architecture—from encryption and access controls to audit logging and data retention.
+These requirements affect every aspect of streaming architecture, from encryption and access controls to audit logging and data retention.
+For comprehensive guidance on GDPR requirements for data teams, see GDPR Compliance for Data Teams.

 Data in motion requires end-to-end encryption using TLS for network transmission and encryption at rest for data stored in Kafka topics.
 Access control lists (ACLs) limit which applications can produce to or consume from specific topics containing protected health information (PHI).
+For detailed security implementation patterns, see Kafka Security Best Practices and Kafka ACLs and Authorization Patterns.

 Data governance tools become essential for managing consent, data retention policies, and right-to-deletion requirements.
-When a patient exercises their right to be forgotten under GDPR, systems must identify and purge all related events across topics and downstream systems—a complex operation that requires careful tracking of data lineage.
+When a patient exercises their right to be forgotten under GDPR, systems must identify and purge all related events across topics and downstream systems, a complex operation that requires careful tracking of data lineage.

 Here's an example of processing patient consent events in a streaming pipeline: